Overview

 Setting up Way-points is interesting, they are essentially crystal towers that you link with a beam of energy from one to another.
 I like to call them ley lines, but I can’t remember if they have an actual name in the game.
 You can skate across the ley lines to travel back and forth faster.
 When you change regions, you take your camp with you, but not your way-points.
 Setting them up a second time is less fulfilling than the first time and it becomes annoying every additional time after that.

 The Drakes themselves are incredibly cute.
 They start as babies, and you can grow them with various stones.
-Eventually, they retire into a statue leaving two babies to replace them.
-If one of them dies, they are replaced by another baby.
+Eventually, they retire into a statue, leaving two babies to replace them.
+If one of them dies, they are also replaced by another baby.

-The Drakes are lively in the game, they wander around the camp and interact with everything you place there.
+The Drakes are lively in the game, they wander around the camp and interact with everything you place.
 They balance on fences, play pinball, and work the machinery.
-I really liked that as it helped bring them to life.
+I really liked those details, as it helped bring the Drakes to life.

 Planting a Camp

 You choose how to build your base, but the Drakes construct it for you, and they can also grant you boons.
-Each Drake has a random boon, and the boon increases in power as you age them up.
-One might add lightning damage to your attacks, another may fortify your defenses, for example.
+Each Drake has a random boon and the boons increase in power as they age.
+One boon might add lightning damage to your attacks, while another may fortify your defenses, for example.

 Your camp starts meager, but eventually, you need to construct a variety of buildings to provide food, water, and entertainment as well as electricity.
 Early structures actually require your Drakes to use them, like running on a treadmill to create power.
 But eventually, you create more autonomous buildings.

 You will need to periodically defend against raids.
 Your Drakes hide while this is happening, but your structures can and will be destroyed.
-You will need to construct walls and defenses to help you weather them.
+You will need to construct walls and defenses to help you weather the hordes.
 The base building is free form, you choose what to build and where.
-You can place your walls and defenses any way you would like.
+You can place your walls and defenses in any way you would like.

 At the same time, the interface is fluid, and the building is easy and simple to understand.
 You won’t have any problem using your freedom to make your Drake camp the way you want.